-The correct way to fly the Australian National Flag
+This is how you fly the Australian National Flag correctly

 - Raise the flag briskly and lower it ceremoniously